withfig/autocomplete/README.md

 Fig uses the Accessibility API on Mac to insert text on your behalf and read the current keybuffer.

 #### Does Fig work on Windows or Linux?
-Currently, Fig is only availible on MacOS.
+Currently, Fig is only available on MacOS.

 #### How can I get access?
 Sign up for the waitlist at [withfig.com](https://withfig.com?ref=github-autocomplete).
 Fig is currently in a private beta.
 We are onboarding batches of new users each week.